vector space is finite-dimensional if it has a basis with only finitely many vectors

 since theyre the same, its called the rank

-For linear systems with nn unknowns and coefficeint matrix AA, the statements
+For linear systems with n unknowns and coefficeint matrix A, the statements

-2. the vector space of solutions of the associated homogeneous system has dimension nrn-r
+the vector space of solutions of the associated homogeneous system has dimension n−r

 are equivalent